AndrewGendy/MetaCriticsScrapper/README.md

 - Database configurations are loaded into `dataSource`, and then used to make a connection: See line 47.

 ### Javadoc Location Recently Changed
-Since I removed javadoc from the servlet, it won't be located under `https://agend932.kutztown.edu:8443/phase2_Andrew/javadoc` anymore as specified in older versions.
-It is now accessible through acad public html: `https://unixweb.kutztown.edu/~agend932/csc521/MetaCriticsScrapper/javadoc`
+Since I removed javadoc from the servlet, it won't be located under `https://agend932.kutztown.edu:8443/Metacritic/javadoc` anymore as specified in older versions.
+It is now accessible through acad public html: `https://unixweb.kutztown.edu/~agend932/csc521/Metacritic/javadoc`

 *Note*: The README on GitHub will always be the most up-to-date version.

 ## Acknowledgements

 This project, developed by Andrew Gendy for CSC521 at Kutztown University.
 It is currently in its first major release, version 1.1.3 and I am open to all feedback and questions.
 I would like to extend my gratitude to all who take the time to explore the Metacritic Scraper.

+### What's new in 1.1.3
+- Merged the functionality of "Scrape New Data" and "Filter Local Data" into one button that does both.
+The new button is called "Search Results" and will show information to the user according to their search criteria.
+- Added a new button "Drop Tables" that will drop the database tables manually.
+This is an addition to the automatic method used to drop the tables when the servlet is unloaded.
+- Moved front-end items outside of the servlet to a different domain.
+- Updated API url from `https://agend932.kutztown.edu:8443/phase2_Andrew/MetacriticServlet` to `https://agend932.kutztown.edu:8443/Metacritic/MetacriticServlet`
+- Added CORS (Cross-Origin Resource Sharing) support to allow the communication between the landing page and the servlet which are being hosted on different domains.
+-